allegro/tipboard/doc/configuration.rst

 Default configuration
 ---------------------

-First thing that you need to do after successfull installation is to create an empty config that will provide a base for your customizations.
+First thing that you need to do after a successful installation is to create an empty config that will provide a base for your customizations.
 Type in this command::